lucianoayres/360-visionvox/README.md

 ## Top Priorities

--   Add button to start video and audio capture on the pop-up window
+-   Add event to start video and audio capture on the pop-up window
 -   Hide the video control buttons by default
 -   Add button to show video control buttons